Marshall Major V vs Soundcore Life Q20i Hybrid Active Noise Cancelling Headphones

 Which one is better?

-The Marshall Major V is the better buy for most people - its 100+ hours of battery life crushes the Soundcore Life Q20i's 60 hours.
-That said, grab the Soundcore if you need ANC for noisy environments - it's a budget-friendly option with hybrid cancellation.
+The Marshall Major V is the better buy for most people - its notable 100+ hours of battery life crushes the Soundcore Life Q20i's 60 hours.
+That said, grab the Soundcore if you need ANC for a more focused listening experience - it's a no-brainer for budget-conscious buyers.

 Who should buy each?

-Choose the Marshall Major V if: you need over 100 hours of battery life, want wireless charging convenience, or enjoy customizable EQ settings.
+Choose the Marshall Major V if: you need over 100 hours of battery life, you prefer wireless charging convenience, or you want customizable sound options.

-Choose the Soundcore Life Q20i Hybrid Active Noise Cancelling Headphones if: you want hybrid ANC for blocking background noise, need decent sound quality on a budget, or prefer a similar-weight design for long listening sessions.
+Choose the Soundcore Life Q20i Hybrid Active Noise Cancelling Headphones if: you want effective ANC for blocking background noise, you need a comfortable fit for long sessions, or you're on a tight budget.
 (8.61 oz weight)

 Conclusion